 Studio Tamani

-All content is produced by a team of 43 Malian journalists and technicians based in Bamako, and a network of 45 correspondents throughout the country.
-Productions are broadcast by a network of 83 radio stations and 3 television partners across Mali.
-The content is also published on the Tamani’s website and social networks, and can be listened to free of charge via a telephone service.
+Since August 2025, all content has been produced by a team of 16 journalists and 4 technicians based in Bamako, Mali, as well as a network of 45 correspondents throughout the country.
+The broadcast network includes 46 radio stations and 1 television partner across Mali.
+Productions are also available on Studio Tamani’s website and social media, and via a free telephone service.

 Map of Mali showing Studio Tamani’s partner radio network and their broadcasting areas.